NathanCheshire/Cyder/WidgetCreationGuide.md

 Last updated: 3-13-21

-## Gettering started
+## Getting started

 Making your own widget in Cyder is intended to be as easy and modern as possible.
-With the UI library as your skeleton, the styling up to you, and the `utilities` packge full of rich and useful methods for logic implementation, the freedom to manipulate Cyder is essentially limitless.
+With the UI library as your skeleton, the styling up to you, and the `utilities` package full of rich and useful methods for logic implementation, the freedom to manipulate Cyder is essentially limitless.

 ## The Cyder UI library